75 ChatGPT Prompts to 10X Your

 Wait, what’s that?
 You don’t remember what it is?
 Then let this article guide you!
 We’re going to have a crash course on what a bill of material is and what it is used for.

-After reading this article, you should have a clear definition of what a bill of material is and what you’re going to use for your next procurement!
+After reading this article, you should have a clear definition of what a bill of material is and how you’re going to use it for your next procurement!

 Definingthe Bill of Materials